nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Floral:** Pertaining to or resembling flowers, applicable to the aesthetic and structural characteristics of nanoflowers.

-### Expanded Definition and Usage\nNanoflowers, with their distinctive morphology and enhanced functionalities, represent a promising area of research and application in advanced materials science.
+### Expanded Definition and Usage:
+Nanoflowers, with their distinctive morphology and enhanced functionalities, represent a promising area of research and application in advanced materials science.
 Their ability to provide high surface area and specific geometric structure makes them ideal for high-performance applications in sensors, where detecting small changes in chemical or physical properties is critical; in catalysis, where maximizing the active surface area to increase reaction rates is essential; and in biomedical applications, where precise targeting and controlled release of therapeutic agents can significantly improve treatment outcomes.